Ryan Dungey: 2014

 Continuing 2014 as the most consistent rider in the class, Dungey wound up on the podium 21 out of 29 times.
 Round 16 of the 2014 Supercross would be the last time Dungey would finish outside the top 5 for the rest of his career.
 He finishing 2nd to Ryan Villopoto in Supercross and 2nd, 14 points behind Ken Roczen in Motocross.

 2015

-The 2015 season was vintage Dungey, showing his diesel consistency and adding incredible speed, clicking off ride after flawless ride.
-Dungey’s newfound energy on the track produced stellar results.
+With newfound energy on the track, Dungey produced stellar results.
 Fifteen total wins and 21 straight podiums in both the AMA Supercross and Motocross put the No. 1 back on his KTM.
-After the only 5th-place finish of the year at round 6 of the outdoor, Dungey would reeled off another 21 straight podiums carrying over into the 2016 season.
+After the only 5th-place finish of the year at round 6 of the outdoor, Dungey managed to obtain 21 straight podiums carrying over into the 2016 season.

 2016

 Dungey would set a record in the 2016 Supercross with 31 consecutive podium finishes over the combined 2015-2016 seasons.
 He won the Supercross championship.